 Minnesota takes home win streak into matchup with Anaheim

-BOTTOM LINE: Minnesota hosts Anaheim looking to extend its eight-game home winning streak.
+BOTTOM LINE: Minnesota hosts Anaheim aiming to extend its nine-game home winning streak.

-The Wild are 18-10-1 against West Division opponents.
-Minnesota averages 9.2 penalty minutes per game, the ninth-most in the Nhl.
+The Wild are 19-10-1 against the rest of their division.
+Minnesota averages 9.1 penalty minutes per game, the ninth-most in the NHL.
 Jordan Greenway leads the team serving 38 total minutes.

-The Ducks are 9-17-6 against West Division teams.
-Anaheim is last in the league averaging only 3.6 assists per game.
-Rickard Rakell leads them with 15 total assists.
+The Ducks are 9-18-6 against opponents in the West Division.
+Anaheim is last in the league averaging 5.6 points per game.
+Jamie Drysdale leads the team with 2 total points.

-In their last meeting on Feb.
-20, Minnesota won 5-1.
-Kevin Fiala scored a team-high two goals for the Wild in the victory.

-TOP PERFORMERS: Marcus Foligno leads the Wild with a plus-13 in 23 games this season.
-Mats Zuccarello has two goals and seven assists over the last 10 games for Minnesota.
+TOP PERFORMERS: Kirill Kaprizov leads the Wild with 25 points, scoring 10 goals and collecting 15 assists.
+Kevin Fiala has three goals and two assists over the last 10 games for Minnesota.

-Rakell has 21 total points while scoring six goals and totaling 15 assists for the Ducks.
-Adam Henrique has five assists over the last 10 games for Anaheim.
+Rickard Rakell leads the Ducks with 21 points, scoring six goals and adding 15 assists.
+Adam Henrique has five goals and five assists over the last 10 games for Anaheim.

 INJURIES: Wild: Mathew Dumba: day to day (lower body), Marcus Foligno: day to day (leg).